josdem/hugo/content/techtalk/java/streams.md

 }
 ```

-The `sorted` method is used to sort a stream's elements.
+`sorted` method is used to sort a stream's elements.

 ```java
 import java.util.List;